doctafaustus/js-bits/README.md

 ## Exercise 4 `9/10`
 `analytics.js` is a slow-running script.
 It's execution is delaying video playback.
 What's causing the video to start so slowly?
+Use memory profiler to identify.

 ## Exercise 5 `9/10`
 Red herring of a `setTimeout` declaring a window level variable that's already created by and element `id`.